|

 Privacy Tray) which installs an icon

-into the task bar
+into the task bar giving

 - In Windows Vista I use GPGee (GNU Privacy Guard Explorer